Rutten-Sara/Effect-modified-DLNM/README.md

 ## Rcode
-The main code covariate_varying_DLNM_Italy contains the Rcode of the data application.
+The main code covariate_varying_DLNM_Italy.R contains the Rcode of the data application.
 Moreover, the folder **simulations** includes the Rcode that can be used to recover the simulation results.
 This folder contains several files:
 | File | Description |
 | --- | --- |